ReactiveSets/toubkal/README.md

 #### Main Goals:

 - Implement as many ToDo as possible
-- Develop additional tests, goal is at least 1600 automated tests
+- Develop additional tests, goal is at least 2000 automated tests, code coverage to 90%
 - Extract documentation from code
 - Build Website, featuring documentation and tutorial
 - Session Strorage Dataflow